henry74/ionic-angular-cordova-gulp-seed/README.md

-ionic-angular-cordova-seed fork with sass, coffee, jade, glup, livereload, ripple-emulator
+ionic-angular-cordova-seed fork with sass, coffee, glup, livereload, ripple-emulator
 ==========================

 The perfect starting point for an Ionic project.